Manish-kasera/Standup_Comedy_SQL/README.md

 ```

-### 6. List comedians who have uploaded more than 100 videos sort from highest total_number of videos to lowest
+### 6. List comedians who have uploaded more than 100 videos sort from highest total_number of videos to lowest.

 ```sql
 SELECT